rambutan32/librambutan/docs/source/libs/wire.rst

 ..
 TODO [0.1.0] Format this correctly, using Breathe

 This page documents the Wire library for the :ref:`i2c` protocol.
-You can use this library in the :ref:`Maple IDE <ide>` by choosing the Wire item under the Sketch > Import Library... menu.

 If you are using the :ref:`Unix toolchain <unix-toolchain>`, the library is located in the ``/libraries/Wire/`` :ref:`libmaple`